fjtapia/sort_parallel_benchmark/Linux64_Clang/src/readme.txt

 README.TXT
 ==============
- I M P O R T A N T  ! ! !

-The version 3.8 on some linux Linux have a problem with the C++11 support, and don't compile the program.
+The version 3.7 have problems with OpenMP

-The 3.7 version run well.
+The 3.8 version run well.

 For to compile  and run the programs execute the shell script compile_and_run.sh